sbegaudeau/alma-m2-2015/mda.md

 Create a new relation-based in your layer named Extends to show that a class extends another class (use the target finder expression "feature:extends").
 Add a new tool in the Elements section in order to make a class extend another one.

+You now have a very basic Class diagram, we will start the creation of other diagram.

+#### Deletion

+Create the necessary delete tools to be able to delete the class, one of its field, one of its function or the extends relationship.

 ### Explorer Diagram

+The explorer diagram will be used to view the structure of the project.
+This diagram will be created on a domain class "angular.Container" and it will display using node mappings the folders, the modules and the pages contained in one folder (use semantic candidates expression like "feature:pages", "feature:folders", "feature:").

+Copy the icons available in the project fr.univnantes.alma.angular into the Viewpoint Specification Project and use them as the style of your folders, modules and pages.

+#### Representation Creation Tool

+#### Representation Navigation Tool

 ### Components Diagram